 The heart of the city is Plaza de Mayo.
 This is where the Mothers of Plaza de Mayo used to meet with pictures and signs of the desaparecidos – the victims of the Argentine dictatorship – demanding to know where their sons were being held and reporting the human rights violations committed by the authorities.

-Another part of Buenos Aires you will definitely like is Recoleta.
-This is where the wealthiest families of Buenos Aires moved in the 1870s, when an epidemic of yellow fever hit the neighborhood of San Telmo.
-Go for a walk along Avenida Alvear, with its beautiful villas, the lovely shops and the Cementerio de Recoleta, the cemetery where Evita Peron, one of the most important persons in the history of Argentina, is buried.
+Go for a walk along Avenida Alvear, with its beautiful villas, lovely shops, and the Cementerio de Recoleta, the cemetery where Evita Peron, one of the most important persons in Argentina’s history, is buried.

 With its cobbled streets and colonial buildings, it is now a favorite of artists and bohémien, famous for its Sunday antiques market and for the lively Feria de San Telmo (the local market).